-If the facility restrooms consist of a sewage treatment system, it would require plan submittal and approval by TDEC to obtain a TDEC State Operating Permit (SOP).
+If the facility restrooms are connected to an onsite sewage treatment system, it would require plan submittal and approval by TDEC to obtain a TDEC State Operating Permit (SOP).
 Depending on the number of people using the facility, an UIC Permit may be required.
 This system would also require Tennessee water and wastewater operator certification for those operating the system.
 Discharge would likely be to a local POTW or by land dispersion.